Topic: DMD0085

 After entering the contents of the expression, click OK to save the contents and close the editor, click Cancel to close the editor without saving the changes, or click Expression Help to open the Help topic for all of the math operators and functions that can be used in an expression.

-Traditional math precedence (terms inside parentheses), then exponents and roots, then multiplication and division, and finally addition and subtraction) rules are used to solve the math expression, The use of parentheses to remove any ambiguity in the processing order is encouraged.
+C/C++ rules (not PEMDAS) are used to solve the math expression.
+Liberal use of parentheses to remove any ambiguity in the processing order is encouraged.

 Math Promotion / Demotion